 - CHEM webinars were well attended, hosted by GPs from the BAME community.
-They discussed vaccination with credible, evidence-based information, addressing misconceptions. - They recognised the importance of being honest and of credible, competent and trusted figures in the community to deliver messages this included faith leaders, schools and local GPs.
+They discussed vaccination with credible, evidence-based information, addressing misconceptions. - They recognised the need for credible, competent and trusted figures in the community - such as faith leaders, schools and local GPs - to deliver messages.

-We won't let COVID derail Terry's progress living with HIV
+We won't let COVID-19 derail Terry's progress living with HIV